skalio/native-file-explorer-launcher/README.md

 // launches the file using the passed application bool isSuccessful = await NativeFileExplorerLauncher.launchFile(filePath, applicationPath)

-// get a list of supported applications for the desired file, including the name, url and the icon data of every application List<AppMetadata> =  await NativeFileExplorerLauncher.getSupportedApplications(String filePath)
+// get a list of supported applications for the desired file, including the name, url and the icon data of every application.
+NULL if no application can open the file
+List<AppMetadata> =  await NativeFileExplorerLauncher.getSupportedApplications(String filePath)
 ```